ngs-lang/ngs/doc/ngslang.1.md

 	# Output:
 	[2,4,6,8,10]

-If the above example looks too verbose, here is the shorter and uglier alternative:
+If the above example looks too verbose, here is the shorter and uglier (and not generally recommended) alternative:

 	ngs -p '(1...10)?{A%2==0}'